Azure/Industrial-IoT/readme.md

 Please report any security related issues by following our [security process](security.md).

 If you are an Azure customer, please create an Azure Support Request.
 More information can be found [here](https://azure.microsoft.com/en-us/support/create-ticket/).
-(Azure Support SLA applies).
+(Azure Support SLA apply).

 Otherwise, please report bugs, feature requests, or suggestions as [GitHub issues](https://github.com/Azure/Industrial-IoT/issues).
 (No SLA available).